 - The first participants to complete the series will get a limited edition Denver Public Library Geocoin.
-(60 coins remain as of May, 2019.)
+(Coins remain as of September 2022.)

 - Coins can be claimed by submitting your completed passport to email@example.com, one coin per family or “geo-nic.”